cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 > Step 1

-Clone the repository [here](https://gitlab.com/jcavazos/okta-saml-spring-boot) if you have not already.
+Clone the [okta-spring-boot-saml-db-example repository](https://github.com/oktadeveloper/okta-spring-boot-saml-db-example) if you have not already.

 > Step 2